 The HTML content, as seen in the example, may come from a external HTML page or from a string.
-The filter parameter has been used to select different portions of the original HTML code and insert them in the Word document as desired. it does not only admits single id references one can introduce an array with different ids, classes and tags of his choice.
+The filter parameter has been used to select several portions of the original HTML code and insert them in the Word document as desired.
+It does not only admit single id references: you can introduce an array with different ids, classes and tags of your choice.

 This demo requires three different templates that you may download, together with the PHP script, from this zip file available online.

-Since you can download all the required files and the resulting Word document from our "Demo Page" we will not include in the following nor the screen capture neither the resulting .docx files.
+Since you can download all the required files and the resulting Word document from our "Demo Page" we will not include in the following neither the screen capture nor the resulting .docx files.